 Deep West Escarceo

-This Puerto Galera dive is often made as a multilevel dive: 10 minutes at 35 meters, 10 minutes at 20 meters, 10 minutes at 12 meters, and a swimming stop (5 minutes at 3-5 meters).
+The Deep West Escarcio site is often made as a multilevel dive: 10 minutes at 35 meters, 10 minutes at 20 meters, 10 minutes at 12 meters, and a swimming stop (5 minutes at 3-5 meters).
 An enjoyable and challenging dive with opportunities for seeing turtles, and even whitetip reef sharks.

-The dive can be combined with “The Atoll”, a huge rock at a depth of 15-32 meters surrounded by a great variety of animal life.
+The dive can be combined with “The Atoll”, a huge rock formation at a depth of 15-32 meters surrounded by a great variety of marine life.

 Bring videos home!